jackromo888/discord-runner/README.md

 ## Description

 Medousa is part of the [Agora project](https://github.com/AgoraSpaceDAO).
-She is a ruthless greek goddess who works as a Telegram bot and does all the dirty work from removing intruders to providing extra privileges to premium users.
+She is a ruthless greek goddess who works as a Discord bot and does all the dirty work from removing intruders to providing extra privileges to premium users.

 - [Website](https://agora.space)